grafana/loki/docs/sources/configure/_index.md

 # Configures how the index is updated and stored.
 index:
-  # path prefix for index tables.
-Defaults to "index/".
-The path prefix always
+  # Path prefix for index tables.
+Prefix always needs to end with a path
-  # needs to end with a path delimiter '/', except when the prefix is empty.
+  # delimiter '/', except when the prefix is empty.
   [path_prefix: <string> | default = "/index"]

   # Table prefix for all period tables.